html-validate/html-validate/docs/rules/deprecated.md

 ## Elements

-When using custom elements metadata you can optinally specify a message:
+When using custom elements metadata you can optionally specify a message:

 ```js
 {